-Day-to-day Active Directory management involves many multi-step procedures that can take a lot of time and effort to execute.
+Day-to-day directory management involves many multi-step procedures that can take a lot of time and effort to execute.
 Adaxes significantly simplifies such activities with the help of Custom Commands, which transform any sequences of operations into one-click actions irrespective of their complexity and the number of steps involved.
 Such approach makes administration easier and quicker for the IT staff and even allows delegating complicated tasks to users and not worry that they will miss a step or do something wrong.

 Some operations within Custom Commands can be executed only if certain conditions are met.
 It allows carrying out different sets of actions depending on the property values of AD objects, their location, group membership or any other criteria.